AbuBakrCh/SpringMicroservices-takeaways/README.md

 - **Phoenix servers:** How you ensure that servers that run individual containers get torn down on a regular basis and re-created from an immutable image.
 The longer a server is running, the more opportunity there is for configuration drift [1].
 A configuration drift can occur when ad hoc changes to a system configuration are unrecorded.

 **[1] Note ~ Configuration Drift:** It refers to an environment in which running clusters in an infrastructure become increasingly different over time, usually due to manual changes and updates on individual clusters.

+## Chapter 2: Exploring the microservices world with Spring Cloud ##

+### Spring Cloud Congfig
+- Spring Cloud Config handles the management of the application configuration data through a centralized service.
+Your application configuration data (particularly your environment-specific configuration data) is then cleanly separated from your deployed microservice.
+This ensures that no matter how many microservice instances you bring up, they’ll always have the same configuration.
+Spring Cloud Config has its own property management repository but also integrates with open source projects like Git.

+### Spring Cloud Service Discovery
+- With Spring Cloud Service Discovery, you can abstract away the physical location (IP and/or server name) of where your servers are deployed from the clients consuming the service.
+Service consumers invoke business logic for the servers through a logical name rather than a physical location.
+Spring Cloud Service Discovery also handles the registration and deregistration of service instances as these are started and shut down.

+### Spring Cloud LoadBalancer and Resilience4j
+- By using the Resilience4j libraries, you can quickly implement service client resiliency patterns such as circuit breaker, retry, bulkhead, and more.
+While the Spring Cloud LoadBalancer project simplifies integrating with service discovery agents such as Eureka, it also provides client-side load balancing of calls from a service consumer.
+This makes it possible for a client to continue making service calls even if the service discovery agent is temporarily unavailable.

+### Spring Cloud API Gateway
+- Like the name says, it is a service gateway that proxies service requests and makes sure that all calls to your microservices go through a single “front door” before the targeted service is invoked.
+With this centralization of service calls, you can enforce standard service policies such as security authorization, authentication, content filtering, and routing rules.

+### Spring Cloud Stream
+- Spring Cloud Stream is an enabling technology that lets you easily integrate lightweight message processing into your micro-service.
+Using Spring Cloud Stream, you can build intelligent microservices that use asynchronous events as these occur in your application.
+You can also quickly integrate your microservices with message brokers such as RabbitMQ and Kafka.

+### Spring Cloud Sleuth
+- Spring Cloud Sleuth lets you integrate unique tracking identifiers into the HTTP calls and message channels (RabbitMQ, Apache Kafka) used within your application.
+These tracking numbers, sometimes referred to as correlation or trace IDs, allow you to track a transaction as it flows across the different services in your application.
+With Spring Cloud Sleuth, trace IDs are automatically added to any logging statements you make in your microservice.
+The real beauty of Spring Cloud Sleuth is seen when it’s combined with logging-aggregation technology tools like the ELK Stack (Elastic Search, Logstash and Kibana Stack) and tracking tools like Zipkin.
+Open Zipkin takes data produced by Spring Cloud Sleuth and allows you to visualize the flow of your service calls involved for a single transaction.

+### Spring Cloud Security
+- Spring Cloud Security is an authentication and authorization framework that controls who can access your services and what they can do with them.
+Because Spring Cloud Security is token-based, it allows services to communicate with one another through a token issued by an authentication server.
+Each service receiving an HTTP call can check the provided token to validate the user’s identity and their access rights.
+Spring Cloud Security also supports JSON Web Tokens (JWT).
+JWT standardizes the format for creating an OAuth2 token and normalizes digital signatures for a generated token.